Goldberg win streak: Beginnings

 During the rehab following his NFL injury, Goldberg began powerlifting and mixed martial arts training.
 He was spotted by Lex Luger and Sting who urged him to try professional wrestling.
 Although not a fan of professional wrestling, he saw it as an alternative to his fledgling football career and began training at the WCW Power Plant.

 Training under the tutelage of DeWayne Bruce, he made his debut as Bill Gold on a dark match at a Monday Nitro event on June 23, 1997 where he defeated Bruce (wrestling as Sgt.
 Buddy Lee Parker).
-He also faced and defeated Buddy Landell (Saturday Night dark match), Hugh Morrus (house show), Chip Minton (Nitro dark match) and John Betcha (house show).
+He also faced and defeated Buddy Landell (Saturday Night dark match), Hugh Morrus (house show), Chip Minton (Nitro dark match), and John Betcha (house show).
 His final pre-televised appearance was in a dark match on July 24 at a Saturday Night taping in a loss to Chad Fortune.

 The streak begins

 Now 5–1, Bill Goldberg had yet to be seen on television.
 As such, he was "undefeated" when he made his televised debut on Monday Nitro on September 22, 1997.
 Behind the scenes it was WCW announcer Mike Tenay who came up with the concept of the Goldberg Win Streak.
 Goldberg was booked to win over Morrus, and thus began a win streak that carried over onto WCW Saturday Night and non-televised house shows.
 The longer the streak became, the more popular the Goldberg character became.

-After rampaging through most of WCW's undercard of wrestlers, Goldberg faced Raven on April 20 edition of Monday Nitro and captured the United States Heavyweight Championship.
+After rampaging through most of WCW's undercard of wrestlers, Goldberg faced Raven on the April 20 edition of Monday Nitro and captured the United States Heavyweight Championship.
 By June he had eclipsed 100 wins, and was getting over as a main eventer.
 Hulk Hogan eventually granted Goldberg a title match, which would take place on the July 6, 1998 episode of Nitro held at the Georgia Dome in Atlanta with over 40,000 in attendance, but Hogan insisted that Goldberg first had to defeat his nWo stablemate Scott Hall.
 Goldberg won and later in the evening was also able to defeat Hogan to become the WCW World Heavyweight Champion, in turn vacating his United States Heavyweight Championship.